snwzt/snwzt.github.io/speedrunning-mongodb.md

 # Speedrunning MongoDB

-Maybe you're someone who wants to keep basic stuff of MongoDB in your head.
+Maybe you're someone who likes keeping basics of MongoDB in your head.
 Maybe you have someone who asks MongoDB queries for trivia night?
 Hey, I don't judge!
 In this blog, we are speedrunning MongoDB.
 Hopefully, this is what you need!

 ## Create, Read, Update, Delete